CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

 1. Create and attach the volume.
 See the manual [Create and attach a volume](#create-and-attach-a-volume) from above.

-1. For AlmaLinux and other RedHat based distributions you just need enable two collections and install few packages **on every nodes:**
+1. For AlmaLinux and other RedHat based distributions you just need enable two collections and install few packages **on every node:**

     ```sh
     $> dnf config-manager --enable  highavailability resilientstorage